ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/IGPageContentValidator/README.md

   - setup so that it will check any pages <50mb in size.
   - ignores any link that contains png or @
   - ignores any http-redirected warnings
+  - ignores any links that does not contain `http` but does `html`.
+This is a workarond to ignore internal markdown links, which HL7 have many which only works on their website and not within the asset renders.

 ### LinkCheckerError: File size too large
 If the reponse is `[url-error-getting-content] could not get content:` `LinkCheckerError: File size too large` the page size is larger than what the maximum has been set.
 To fix this increase the `maxfilesizedownload` (line 177) within the `linkcheckerrc` file accordingly.